 “Camp has helped me appreciate nature and the outdoors a lot more than I think I would have if I didn’t go.
 I can go without my phone or connection to social media awhile because camp has shown me that amazing stuff happens when you put your phone down and have a nice conversation with someone.” – Five-year camper

-Whether checking to see how many people liked their Instagram post, texting messages to friends, playing video games, or watching TV, our kids are spending a lot of their hours in front of screens.
+Whether checking to see how many people liked their Instagram posts, texting messages to friends, playing video games, or watching TV, our kids are spending a lot of their hours in front of screens.
 We parents are, too.
-By sending your child to camp, you are give your child the chance to completely unplug and learn to better connect face-to-face with other kids and positive young adult role models.
+By sending your child to camp, you are giving your child the chance to completely unplug and learn to better connect face-to-face with other kids and positive young adult role models.
 Getting unplugged is one of our favorite topics, so read more at Five Reasons to Unplug and Get Unplugged to learn about the many benefits of taking a break from technology.

 “I feel like I have become a kinder person and am better at making friends because of camp.” – Three-year camper

 The bonding and friendships that happen at camp are different from those that occur at school and on sports teams.
 The intensity of living together and experiencing life together, without distractions, creates the ideal setting to form life-long friendships and really get to know people well.
 Read more about camp friendships in Friendship: The Gold of Childhood.
 You can also read the research that shows how camp helps develop important social skills.